 Wacks, Raymond (ed).
 Hong Kong, China and 1997: essays in legal theory.
 Hong Kong: Hong Kong University Press

 The following titles are available as E-Books:

-Yap, Po Jen Constitutional dialogue in common law Asia Oxford: OUP
+Yap, P. Constitutional dialogue in common law Asia Oxford: OUP

-Williams, Mark Competition policy and law in China, Hong Kong and Taiwan.
+Mercurio, B. Drugs, patents and policy: a contextual study of Hong Kong Cambridge: CUP Williams, M. Competition policy and law in China, Hong Kong and Taiwan.
 Cambridge: CUP

 Check the IALS Library catalogue for more details.